This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 I thought I made good biscuits, until I tried a viral Facebook biscuit recipe from southern grandma Brenda Gantt that blew my mind!
 These light, fluffy, and easy buttermilk biscuits come together so quickly, you’ll wonder why you ever messed around with cutting cold butter into flour.

-The buttermilk biscuit recipe that blew my mind
+The biscuit recipe that challenged everything I knew

 I make good biscuits.
 Very good biscuits.
-And some of what I know about biscuits can be applied to this authentic southern recipe.
+And a lot of what I know about biscuits can be applied to this authentic southern recipe.
 But the basic method and ingredients are unlike any biscuit recipe I’d ever made!

-A few weeks ago I watched this biscuit how-to video by an absolutely charming southern grandma named Brenda Gantt, and it flipped many things I knew about making biscuits on its head.
+A few weeks ago I watched this biscuit how-to video by an absolutely charming southern grandma named Brenda Gantt, and it flipped many things I knew about making biscuits on their heads.

 She doesn’t use a mixing bowl